 Better And More Contribution Of Parents In The Educational Development Of Their Children Possible.

 It’s a harsh truth that, at present, almost about 80% of Indian parents can’t understand English comfortably.
-And therefore, they can’t provide any education guidance to their children, other than paying fees on time.
-A child spends more than 70% of the time with family members and just 30% with teachers.
+And therefore, they can’t provide any education guidance to their children even they don’t know about other than paying fees on time.
+Also, they don’t have information about institutions such as NEET coaching, IIT coaching, etc. A child spends more than 70% of the time with family members and just 30% with teachers.
 And on average, a teacher hardly gets 5 minutes per day, or even less for each student.
 Within that short interval of time, it becomes almost impossible to improve the qualities of each student.
 And, also, the parents are helpless with the English Language.
 Hence, most of the famous schools examine the education of parents as well, before the admission of children.
 And, they prefer to choose intelligent students only.

 But, subjects in the mother tongue may make it easier for parents to guide their children somehow.
 And it leads to complete educational and skill development.